Herwig9820/ledDimming/README.md

 ![Bresenham vs PWM](https://github.com/user-attachments/assets/4b8fcaae-3fa0-447a-a60f-dd22e6acf321)

-Imagine a LED with 12 (not 11) brightness levels (0 = OFF, 11 = fully ON) and a desired brightness level 7.
+Imagine an LED with 12 (not 11) brightness levels (0 = OFF, 11 = fully ON) and a desired brightness level 7.
 So, again, 7/11: within 11 consecutive ISR calls, the LED needs to be switched ON 7 times and switched OFF 4 times.
 And what's more, to prevent flicker, the 7 ON-pulses must be spread as evenly as possible over the 11 timer periods.

 Ring a bell ?
 Yes, Bresenham's Line Algorithm !
 Please refer to the figure above for a comparison with PWM, always for brightness level 7/11.
 It's easy to see that, for a same timer frequency, the 'perceived' LED refresh time is smaller.